Scented Geranium: Planting, Care, and Benefits

 Planting in the Ground

-You can plant them in groups of 4 or 5, spacing them 20 to 30 cm apart.
+You can plant them in groups of 4 or 5.
+Space them 20 to 30 cm apart.
 Easy to grow, pelargoniums are content with soil that isn’t necessarily rich but is well-drained.
 In heavy or clay soil, add gravel or coarse sand to garden soil to prevent waterlogging around the roots.

 • Dig a hole three times wider than the root ball

-• Add a layer of gravel for proper drainage
+• Create a good layer of gravel for proper drainage

 • Place the plant in the centre of the hole without burying the collar too deeply